-To make a profit in forex trading, you must buy low and sell high, although not necessarily in that order.
-To know how much you are paying or what you are receiving from a currency transaction requires that you know how currencies are quoted.
+Profiting in forex trading means buying low and selling high, although not necessarily in that order.
+To know how much you are paying or receiving from a currency transaction requires knowing how currencies are quoted.

 However, there is an equivalent way of thinking about these transactions that allows a better understanding of currency exchanges.
 Buying a loaf of bread for 2 dollars is the same as selling 2 dollars for a loaf of bread.
 In other words, it is nothing more than an exchange.
 Since money is the medium of exchange, everything is priced in terms of money.

 But when you buy currency, then both items exchanged are money.
 When you are looking at currency quotes, it is important to understand the format of the quote.